mazhuowen/LeetCode/图的基本概念/#773 Sliding Puzzle.md

 [toc]

-On a $2 \times 3$ board, there are 5 tiles represented by the integers 1 through 5, and an empty square represented by 0.
+On a $2 \times 3$ board, there are $5$ tiles represented by the integers $1$ through $5$, and an empty square represented by $0$.

-A move consists of choosing 0 and a 4-directionally adjacent number and swapping it.
+A move consists of choosing $0$ and a 4-directionally adjacent number and swapping it.

 The state of the board is solved if and only if the board is `[[1,2,3],[4,5,0]]`.

 Given a puzzle board, return the least number of moves required so that the state of the board is solved.
-If it is impossible for the state of the board to be solved, return -1.
+If it is impossible for the state of the board to be solved, return $-1$.

-Note:
+**Note**:

 * board will be a $2 \times 3$ array as described above.
 * `board[i][j]` will be a permutation of `[0, 1, 2, 3, 4, 5]`.